Police Want to Question Your Child? – What You Need to Know

 For juveniles over fourteen, the rules are a bit more flexible.
 The juvenile must at least have the opportunity to have a parent or interested adult present to discuss and ensure that the juvenile understands what the waiver of the rights entails before agreeing to speak to the police.

 However, an exception exists if the juvenile over fourteen has a high degree of intelligence, experience or sophistication.
 If these circumstances can be demonstrated, the juvenile may waive validly their rights without consultation.
 The key point is that the juvenile was read their rights, demonstrably understood them and were offered the opportunity to consult with a parent, interested adult or attorney.

 For example In a recent case, the defendant was age seventeen at the time of the questioning.
-He was not given any opportunity to consult with a parent, interested adult or Criminal Defense lawyer from Woburn, Massachusetts prior to this questioning.
+He was not given any opportunity to consult with a parent, interested adult or criminal defense lawyer prior to this questioning.
 The prosecutor attempted to show that he possessed a high degree of intelligence, experience or sophistication.
 However, the facts did not support such a showing.
 The juvenile had limited prior experience with the criminal justice system.
 There was no indication that he was ever given a Miranda warning by officers or that he asserted his rights.
 Further, the defendant did poorly in school.
 Under these circumstances, the juvenile’s statements to the police were suppressed by the Court and could not be used against him in the case.

 Should Your Child Speak with the Police?

 Now that the police have advised you and your child of his or her rights, our best advice is that you exercise those rights.
 In other words, when asked if your child wants to give a statement to the police, you should politely decline and ask for a lawyer.
 Nancy Reagan said it best (albeit in a different context) “JUST SAY NO.” Once you do this, the police must immediately cease questioning.